- Are your surgeons board certified?

 What complications of weight loss surgery do you come across most often?
 Is your rate of complications greater or less than the national average?

 The types of complications vary based on the weight loss operation performed.
 Most commonly, gastric bypass clients can suffer from nausea, particularly early after surgery.
 This always resolves with time.
-While gastric sleeve clients have more problems with the port or sleeve itself.
-These are typically easily correctable.
-Fortunately, major surgical complications, such as blood clots or intestinal leakage, are rarer and much less than the national average.
+Fortunately, major surgical complications, such as blood clots or intestinal leakage, are rare and much less than the national average.
 Our doctors feel very strongly that proper preparation for surgery, both mentally and physically, greatly helps limit surgical complications.*

 [ top ]